Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 wrpcap("./test_input.pcap", packet_list, linktype=1)
 ```

-With [scapy](https://scapy.net/), we can craft new headers like `Ether(dst, src, type)` or `IP(src, dst, ...)` and concatinate them with the division operator `Ether()/IP()`.
+With [scapy](https://scapy.net/), we can craft new headers like `Ether(dst, src, type)` or `IP(src, dst, ...)` and concatenate them with the division operator `Ether()/IP()`.
 The `raw` header lets us append or inject any length of bytes to our desire.
 Scapy's utils package provides us with `wrpcap()`.
 This function takes a list of packets and writes them to a PCAP file, which you can open with wireshark.
 Similarly, `rdpcap()` will read those packets back into scapys packetList format.
 The file `test_input.pcap` will now have around 200 packets, which we use as testdata for our filter.
 The good thing is, this testbench can later be reused together with [cocoTb](https://www.cocotb.org/) to run VHDL code next to it and compare the output with our golden device, the python implementation.
 <br><br>
 Important when designing a digital twin for an FPGA is now, that we make use of the python ecosystem, but won't take too many shortcuts.
-We want to keep the FPGA ressources and capabilites in mind.
+We want to keep the FPGA resources and capabilities in mind.
-A simple one-liner in python might do the trick as well, but we wouldn't get any insights of the ressources needed in VHDL for this.
+A simple one-liner in python might do the trick as well, but we wouldn't get any insights of the resources needed in VHDL for this.

 First, let's define a function prototype that takes an input file path, an output file path for frames that shall be forwarded (pass the filter) and one for frames that are dropped by the filter (rejected by the filter).
 Additionally, we need the valid destination port number to compare the UDP header to.